misiektoja/spotify_profile_monitor/docs/configuration.md

 Spotify Profile Monitor verifies the TLS certificate of every server it contacts: Spotify, the connectivity check endpoint, downloaded artwork, the mail server that delivers email alerts and, when enabled, the webhook service.

-Set `VERIFY_SSL` to `False` only on a network that intercepts TLS with its own certificate authority, such as a corporate proxy.
+`VERIFY_SSL` covers every connection the tool makes, including the mail server and the OAuth token requests the Spotipy library sends.
+Set it to `False` only on a network that intercepts TLS with its own certificate authority, such as a corporate proxy.
 With verification off, an intercepted connection cannot be told apart from the real service.

 ```ini
 VERIFY_SSL = True